 Today, we will discuss the best diet for hair growth and the foods you need to eat regularly to help your hair remain strong and healthy.

-Best Foods and Diet for Growth of Hair
+Best Foods and Diet for Hair Growth

+The first two are protein (which eggs are packed with) and biotin (which we’ll talk about in a minute).
+Both are hugely important when it comes to a full head of hair.
 Eggs are among the best sources of biotin and protein, the two most important nutrients for hair growth.
 A deficiency of protein in your body leads to hair loss because protein makes up the majority of your hair follicles.

 Read more about how to utilize eggs for hair growth: DIY Hair Growth